ghomem/viraly/README.md

 ```
 The parameters must be given via command line in the order listed above as quoted comma-separated list.

+Important notes:
+* in general the simulation includes two phases: 1) between 0 and tint with propagation parameters h and p , 2) between tint and tmax with propagation parameters h1 and p1
+* h and p are presented as independent for physical intuition purposes but only the product hp matters in practice; the same goes for h1 and p1
+* if tint == tmax the simulation runs over a single phase with propagatin parameters h and p
+* if progressive == True the transition between phases is done using a linear variation (h,p) -> (h1,p1)
+* the Basic Reproduction Number is given by hpT

 **Examples:**
 ```
 python3 viraly.py "4,0.1145,15,3,2,0.02,120,120,10276617,4,0.03"